 Spice Level: not hot

-Vitamin A: This dish supports the immune and inflammatory functions throughout the digestive tract.
-Carrots, kale, and parsley are excellent sources of vitamin A.
+Vitamin A: Providing over 500% of the minimum daily requirement for Vitamin A, this dish supports immune and inflammatory functions throughout the digestive tract.
+Carrots are an excellent source of vitamin A.

-Iron: Eating foods rich in iron such as chickpeas and sesame seeds will help support transportation of vital oxygen throughout the body.
+Iron: Eating foods rich in iron such as tofu and lentils will help support transportation of vital oxygen throughout the body